Farok-ahmed/gold-price-live/readme.txt

 = Configuration =

-1. Go to Settings → Gold Price Live
+1. Go to Metal Price Live menu in dashboard
 2. Enter your API URL from a supported provider
 3. The plugin will automatically detect the provider and currency
 4. Save settings and start using shortcodes